-There are seasons when life asks more questions than it answers.
-You need to make a decision, raise a child, navigate a hard conversation, or simply understand what is true.
-In those moments, the Bible does not offer clever tricks.
-It offers something deeper: wisdom that begins with knowing God, and knowledge that shapes how you live.
-These Bible verses about wisdom and knowledge are gathered to help you think clearly, choose well, and walk humbly.
+Bible verses about wisdom and knowledge provide God’s divine guidance for making decisions and understanding His truth.
+When life feels more confusing than clear, Scripture offers something deeper: wisdom that starts with knowing God and knowledge that shapes how you live.
+These Bible verses about wisdom and knowledge are here to help you think clearly, choose well, and walk humbly.

 What Is the Difference Between Wisdom and Knowledge in the Bible?